 Ebirah first appeared in the 1966 film Ebirah, Horror of the Deep.

-Kamacuras (derived from the Japanese word for mantis “kamakiri”) is a giant mantis mutated as a result of a radioactive accident.
+Kamacuras (derived from the Japanese word for mantis “kamakiri”) is a giant mantis mutated due to a radioactive accident.

 Kamacuras makes relatively brief appearances in a few Godzilla movies, primarily as the monsters who tried to eat baby Godzilla.
-They live on Monster Island in the Showa era and are one of the alien-controlled monsters in the Millennium era.
+They live on Monster Island in the Showa era and are alien-controlled monsters in the Millennium era.